Get 80% off your plan for your first 3 months*

 Managing your finances well is essential for dropshipping success.
 Xero's accounting software helps you stay on top of your numbers by letting you:

-Get one month free to see how Xero can help you track profitability and manage your finances with confidence.
-When you're ready to scale, explore more tools in the Xero App Store.
+See how Xero can help you track profitability and manage your finances with confidence.
+When you're ready to scale, explore more tools in the Xero App Store and get one month free.

 FAQs on dropshipping